corwin365/Model-Sampling/readme.txt

 %your own OIFs/MIFs as needed.
 As long as they have consistent inputs and outputs with the existing ones they should work fine, I
 %have added several over the years without needing to modify the base code
 %
-%  - for OIFs, just stick them in the 01CreateTracks directory, and add the fine-sampling properties (and naming convention for subdaily files, if appropriate) to the list in ./common/instrument_settings.m
+%  - for OIFs, put them in the 01CreateTracks directory, and add the fine-sampling properties (and naming convention for subdaily files, if appropriate) to the list in ./common/instrument_settings.m
-%  - for MIFs, stick them in ./common/models, but you also need to add their name and list of arguments to ./common/model_settings.m
+%  - for MIFs, put them in ./common/models, and add their name and list of arguments to ./common/model_settings.m
 %    so they can be called from the main sampling routine when needed.